Last Updated: 25th February 2022

 5. INFORMATION ABOUT INTERNATIONAL DATA TRANSFERS

-The Website and App uses servers which are hosted in the EU.
-However we may share personal data with suppliers or group companies located outside of the EU where this is necessary for the purposes described above.
+The Website and App uses servers which are hosted in the EU and in the UK.
+However we may share personal data with suppliers or group companies located outside of the EU and the UK where this is necessary for the purposes described above.
 Where this happens, we apply safeguards to add to the data protections that apply to those data transfers.
 This includes an assessment of the adequacy of the third country in question, use of European Commission approved model contract terms where appropriate, and assessment of Privacy Shield certification for US located entities where applicable.

 TELL ME MORE about the adequacy checks Pivotal puts in place for international data transfers …

-Where Pivotal chooses to share personal data with a third party located outside the EU, the following factors are assessed to support adequate transfer of this data:
+Where Pivotal chooses to share personal data with a third party located outside the EU or the UK, the following factors are assessed to support adequate transfer of this data:

 - Use of measures like European Commission approved measures to support adequate transfers of personal data.
 We also have group companies, and use suppliers located in countries that are elsewhere in the world.
-To manage data protection compliance with these transfers, we will use European Commission approved data transfer mechanisms such as use of model contractual clauses approved by the Commission.
-We will also assess where applicable where a supplier is able to demonstrate to us they have Binding Corporate Rules.
+To manage data protection compliance with these transfers, we will use European Commission approved data transfer mechanisms such as use of model contractual clauses approved by the Commission, which the UK also recognises for data transfers from the UK We will also assess where applicable where a supplier is able to demonstrate to us they have Binding Corporate Rules.
 (Binding Corporate Rules is a GDPR – recognised Data Protection mechanism to ensure adequate personal data transfers).
 We may work with suppliers who are able to demonstrate to us they are Privacy Shield certified.

 - To understand the protections required in European Commission approved Model Clauses, a template copy of these is accessible from this location (https://ec.europa.eu/info/law/law-topic/data-protection/data-transfers-outside-eu/model-contracts-transfer-personal-data-third-countries_en).